 Life in this world is often brutally painful.
 Our bodies break down as we contend with disease, injury, and death.
 Our relationships can be a source of great blessing, but also crushingly painful.
-Even the physical world lashes out with hurricanes, tornadoes, earthquakes, etc. And, to top it all off, we are often our own worst enemy – making repeated foolish decisions that lead to guilt, shame and damaging ripple effects in our relationships, workplaces, etc.
+Even the physical world lashes out with hurricanes, tornadoes, earthquakes, etc. And, to top it all off, we are often our own worst enemies—making repeated foolish decisions that lead to guilt, shame, and damaging ripple effects in our relationships, workplaces, etc.

 The final thing I want to consider in this passage is the declaration that Jesus is seated at the right hand of the Father.
 This means he is exalted, in the place of highest honor.
 And it is significant that he is “seated.”
 This is the posture of a victorious king—seated on his throne, ruling over all, his enemies vanquished, his task complete.
 Earlier, Hebrews urges us to see that Jesus is ruling over the universe.
 He upholds everything by the word of his power (1:3).
 Everything has been made subject to him.
 Nothing is outside of his control.
 This is the truth, even though we do not yet see it (2:8).

 The last point is crucial.
 Living the Christian life requires faith because there is still so much brokenness in the world and in our lives.
 The kingdom of Christ is advancing, but there is a long way to go and much that will not be set right until the new heavens and earth.
 But in the face of all the existing ills, Scripture urges us to believe that nothing in this broken world is random.
-Chaos is not reigning—Jesus is, and having reconciled us to the Father through his sacrifice, he will accomplish his ultimate purpose of preparing us to be with him forever.
+Chaos is not reigning—Jesus is, and, having reconciled us to the Father through his sacrifice, he will accomplish his ultimate purpose of preparing us to be with him forever.
 He is committed to seeing us through to the end of this race.
-Remember: he is the perfecter of our faith.
+Remember: He is the perfecter of our faith.

 Sadly, this race is grueling and filled with snares.
 We are called to perseverance because the race is hard.
 But Jesus is lifted up to encourage us.
-This passage teaches us that as we fix our gaze on him, considering what he endured out of love for us, we are strengthened in our weariness, emboldened rather than fainthearted.
+This passage teaches us that as we fix our gaze on him, considering what he endured out of love for us, we are strengthened in our weariness, emboldened rather than disheartened.
 Verse 4 challenges that we haven’t suffered to the point of shedding blood.
 The contrast, of course, is that Jesus was slaughtered for us.

 Why do we need to cast these things aside?
-They are robbing us of joy and slowing us down on our journey Home.
+They are robbing us of joy and slowing us down on our journey home.
 They make our already arduous path all the more difficult.
 We are pointed to Jesus’ suffering so that we will know that our suffering matters too.
 Just as Jesus is lifted up and exalted, ruling over the universe, so there is glory and honor awaiting us as we suffer through the brokenness of this fallen world.
-We are called to “count it all joy” in the face of trials because God is using them to produce steadfastness and ultimately “perfect” us (James 1:2-4).
-Trials turn up the heat in our lives, purifying our faith, of greater worth than gold (see 1 Peter 1:3-9).
+We are called to “count it all joy” in the face of trials because God is using them to produce steadfastness and to ultimately “perfect” us (James 1:2-4).
+Trials turn up the heat in our lives, purifying our faith, of greater worth than gold (1 Peter 1:3-9).